codingMustache/codingMustache/README.md

 ## Joke of the Day

-I am terrified of elevators.
-I’m going to start taking steps to avoid them.
+Have you heard the rumor going around about butter?
+Never mind, I shouldn't spread it.

 ## Daily Trivia

-Which SQL keyword is used to fetch data from a database?
+Which data structure does FILO apply to?
- 1. SELECT
+ 1. Tree
- 2. EXEC
+ 2. Heap
- 3. INDEX
+ 3. Queue
- 4. VALUES
+ 4. Stack

 <details>
   <summary>Answer</summary>
-  SELECT
+  Stack
 </details>